tuura/plato/doc/manual.md

 Basic usage
 -----------

-Now, let’s use one of the examples included with plato to show the usage.
-These can be found in the `examples` directory of plato.
+Now, let’s use one of the examples included with Plato to show the usage.
+These can be found in the `examples` directory of Plato.
-For this section, we will assume that we are currently in the plato directory.
+For this section, we will assume that we are currently in the Plato directory.
 The example we will use is the file titled “`Celement_with_env_1.hs`”.
 This has the “.hs” file extension, as it is in fact a file using Haskell code, and all files containing concepts should feature this file extension.
 To translate this concepts file to